WKKL

 In late December 2019, WKKL stopped broadcasting on 90.7 FM due to damage to the station's radio tower.
-In fall of 2020, repair of the radio tower was made possible by a generous donation from the Cape Cod Community College Educational Foundation, and the station returned to the airwaves by late December 2020.
-Today, the station provides programming on air and online as students and alumni djs are hosting shows featuring WKKL's Classic Alternative music format as well as a growing number of podcasts.
+In fall of 2020, repair of the radio tower was made possible by a donation from the Cape Cod Community College Educational Foundation, and the station returned to the airwaves by late December 2020.
+Today, the station provides programming on air and online as students and alumni DJs are hosting shows featuring WKKL's classic alternative music format as well as a growing number of podcasts.